damonpeng/tools99/README.md

 # tools99
-A chrome extension used to inject javascripts into current page.
+A chrome extension used to manage and inject javascripts into current page.

 Some example scripts are provided, by click the right top cornner 'setting', and choose "import from url".